comodojo/cookies/README.md

 comodojo/cookies
 ================

+A cross (secure) cookies setter/getter

+## Introduction

 This small library provides simple, static methods to manage plain or encrypted cookies.

-It's content agnositc: values are serialized before becoming a cookie, so set method accepts arrays, strings, objects, ...
+It's content agnostic: values are serialized before becoming a cookie, so set method accepts arrays, strings, objects, ...

 In case of encrypted cookies, a minimum protection from cookie spoofing is made by composing the crypto key using both a user defined secret and IP informations from S_SERVER superglobal.